 How is DMS supplied and handled?

-Gaylord Chemical supplies Exact-S™ internationally in 43,000 lb (19,454 kg) net weight quantities using IM01 ISO Containers.
+Gaylord Chemical supplies DMS Exact-S® internationally in 43,000 lb (19,454 kg) net weight quantities using IM01 ISO Containers.
 Both Top and bottom unloading options are available, using 3″ BSP unload fittings.

 Containers have a ¾” nitrogen fitting and the recommended nitrogen imloading pressure is 10-30 lbs.

-In North America, Exact-S™ DMS can be supplied using Gaylord’s fleet of dedicated trailers.
+In North America, DMS Exact-S® can be supplied using Gaylord’s fleet of dedicated trailers.
 DMS is placarded as UN1164 Flammable material.
-Please contact us if you require Exact-S in other container types (2 MT SBC containers, etc.)

 Gaylord Chemical has considerable experience handling DMS.
 Our logistics, quality and engineering personnel are available to help.